 One of the most common causes of sickness for travelers is being exposed to contaminated food and water.
 And one of the easiest ways for these bacteria and parasites to enter your body?
 Through contaminated local tap water.
 The last thing you want is a bout of stomach cramps to ruin your trip, so this article will take a look at the tap water in South America and let you know which countries it is safe to drink in.

 We can't cover every city in each country so, if in doubt, ask a local whether the water is safe to drink.
 Take a look at what they're doing, too -- are they buying bottled water or drinking from the taps?
 And a bit of quick googling for a specific city will help a lot.
 Sometimes the locals can stomach water than your body may not be used to, so it's wise to use some caution.

 If you find yourself in a country that doesn't have clean tap water, then you can either buy bottled water or carry a portable water purifier with you.
 One easy way to purify tap water is with the Grayl.
-This water bottle eliminates pretty much all viruses, cysts, and bacteria from your water, making it perfectly safe to drink.
+This water bottle eliminates pretty much all contaminants from your water, making it perfectly safe to drink.